Azure managed disk types

 Standard SSD transactions

 For standard SSDs, each I/O operation less than or equal to 256 KiB of throughput is considered a single I/O operation.
 I/O operations larger than 256 KiB of throughput are considered multiple I/Os of size 256 KiB.
-These transactions incur a billable cost.
+These transactions incur a billable cost but, there is an hourly limit on the number of transactions that can incur a billable cost.
+If that hourly limit is reached, additional transactions during that hour no longer incur a cost.
+For details, see the blog post.

 Standard SSD Bursting